Aryan-Sajith/Tracing-Neural-Evolution-Independent-Study-Spring-2025/output/perceptron/good-perceptron-test.md

 which is a good fit for the perceptron model.

 # What about non-linearly separable data?
-Look at the [bad perceptron test](bad-test-perceptron.md) to see how the perceptron model performs on non-linearly separable data.
+Look at the output/perceptron/bad-perceptron-test file to see how the perceptron model performs on non-linearly separable data.